 When we arrived in Thailand Luke started coaching the CrossFit classes at a fitness camp called Unit 27 in Phuket.
 In the 3 months before I began coaching, I started learning CrossFit and it was the perfect fit for what I needed at that point in my life and training.
 There was always something for me to work on and I fell in love with the process of seeing a skill and breaking it down until it was mastered.

 In 2016 I competed in my first CrossFit Open and placed 4th in Asia earning myself a spot at the Pacific Regionals in Australia.
 Unfortunately I missed out on competing because of an injury the week before, so had some unfinished business with CrossFit.

 Thailand became our base for the next 3 years and in between coaching, Luke and I travelled the world seeking out challenges and adventures.
 In 2017 we set off to cross the Gobi Desert in Mongolia.
-We covered over 1800km on foot dragging our own supplies and after 57 days finished our world first trek.
+We covered over 1800km on foot dragging our own supplies and after 57 days I finished my first big expedition.
+This was trip the start of my adventure life.

 After this expedition I gave myself 5 months to rebuild what the desert had stolen to make my way to the CrossFit Regionals floor.
 And in 2018 qualified and competed at the Pacific Regionals.